thierryxc/learning_notes/README.md

 - Ensure the `output/` directory is writable; it is automatically created along with any parent directories for the HTML file.
 - If Pandoc cannot find `diagram.lua` or the CSS fragments, verify the `render/` folder matches the expected layout.
 - Re-running the script on the same HTML is idempotent: the Python block replaces the previous inline CSS segment rather than duplicating it.
+- To output different formats (e.g., `.pdf`, `.html`, `.docx`), simply specify the desired file extension in the second argument—the script will automatically detect the output format and invoke the appropriate converter.
+- For PDF generation, the script uses Chrome in headless mode to render the HTML into a high-fidelity PDF document, preserving all styles and embedded diagrams.

 ## render.sh 指南（简体中文）